danielsauter/rapid-android-development/networking.md

 ###Network a Pair of Androids for a Multiplayer Game
 For this project, we are going to build on the previous sketch, in which we connected two Android devices using Wi-Fi and OSC.
-Let’s build a simple multiplayer game where each player uses an Android device to tilt a marble toward a selected target, as illustrated in <!--ref linkend="fig.balancing.game-->.
+Let’s build a simple multiplayer game where each player uses an Android device to tilt a marble toward a selected target, as illustrated in Figure 6.3.
 Instead of a scenario in which one player controls the outcome on a single device, two devices will share a virtual game board whose orientation reflects the actions of the two players.
 One player influences the tilt of the other’s game board, and vice versa.

 ![](images/Networking/WiFiBalancingGame.png)
 #####Figure 6.3 - Multiplayer balancing game